metapixel

 • Younger renters with little trust and sense of belonging to their area.

 With social distancing still fresh in our memories, vulnerable people are still reluctant to avoid social activities, non-essential travel, and unnecessary visits to relatives or friends.
 Employment practices have shifted towards home working and housing and personal finances are increasingly precarious.
-With all this comes an increased risk that health and wellbeing will continue to deteriorate even further.
+With all this comes an increased risk that health and well-being will continue to deteriorate even further.

 Human beings are social animals and our biological, psychological, and social systems evolved to thrive in collaborative networks of people.
 In many societies, social networks are likely to thin as people age, leading in many cases to isolation and loneliness.
 Our modern society is now more mobile than ever before and social relationships are often maintained at a distance through telephone contact, email, and social media, thus increasing our risk of social isolation.

-Recent studies have found that: Social isolation significantly increased a person’s risk of premature death from all causes, a risk that may rival those of smoking, obesity, and physical inactivity.
+Recent studies have found that: Social isolation significantly increases a person’s risk of premature death from all causes, a risk that may rival those of smoking, obesity, and physical inactivity.
 Interestingly social isolation is associated with about a 50% percent increased risk of dementiaSource.

 Social isolation can also have direct effects on cardiovascular disease risk factors.
-Perceived isolation and loneliness are associated with increased sympathetic nervous system activity, increased inflammation, and decreased sleep, all of which can accelerate brain and cardiovascular agEing (Cacioppo, et al., 2011).
+Perceived isolation and loneliness are associated with increased sympathetic nervous system activity, increased inflammation, and decreased sleep, all of which can accelerate brain and cardiovascular ageing (Cacioppo, et al., 2011).
 There is also some evidence that loneliness can affect immune function, increasing our susceptibility to infection (Cohen S et al. 1997).

-A large cohort study has recently revealed that the different methods of contact are not all equal when it comes to reducing feelings of loneliness and depression, but harnessing modern technology to reduce isolation may be better than no intervention at all.
-The investigators found a higher risk of depression in those with less than once-a-month face to face contact with children, family, or friends.
+A large cohort study has recently revealed that the different methods of contact are not all equal when it comes to reducing feelings of loneliness and depression but harnessing modern technology to reduce isolation may be better than no intervention at all.
+The investigators found a higher risk of depression in those with less than once-a-month face-to-face contact with children, family, or friends.
 People with once or twice-a-week contact had the lowest rates of depression.
 Source

 We all stand to benefit; gain a sense of giving back and contributing, meet new people and feel more connected to others.
 Bask in the positivity generated by engaging in new activity; just be in the moment and let go.
 Who knows where it might lead.